mathspp/mathspp/pages/02.blog/animations-from-first-principles-in-5-minutes/item.md

 I have no idea if you can go through this in 5 minutes.
 You surely can't if these ideas are new to you and you're typing the code yourself.
-However, I did present this material in 5 minutes in [a lightning talk at PyCon Portugal](/talks).
+However, I did present most of this material in 5 minutes in [a lightning talk at PyCon Portugal](/talks).

 I'll share the video here as soon as it is uploaded to YouTube.